foopod/blog/content/post/json-viewer.md

 After lists, there really isn't that much left, the remaining structural component is key-value pairs, which, while there are many ways to display these, the simplest might be something like `key: value`.

-So perhaps the example above could be written as...
+So perhaps the example above could be written as something like...

 - latitude: 52.52
 - longitude: 13.419998